EnsicoinDevs/arcd/README.md

 ## Usage

-You first need to bootstrap the blockchain using `arc-bootstrap`.
-You can specify this utility some parameters that will be used by the daemon.

 You can then launch `another-rust-coind`, the daemon.
 You can connect `arc-prompt` to the daemon to drive some actions.

 Using `-h` on any utility will give the detailed list of all options.